• Skip to primary navigation

 Closeup of cross section of siopao asado

-If you want an easy alternative to the more laborious char siu bao, this siopao asado is for you!
-It's basically tasty, savory, and sweet pork encased in a fluffy white steamed bun.
-These buns are HUGE and very filling, but I always manage to finish a few in one sitting!
+Siopao asado is tasty, savory, and sweet pork encased in a fluffy white steamed bun.
+These buns are as big as your palm and very filling, but I always manage to finish a few in one sitting!

 Print Recipe Pin Recipe